 Our 3-year-old girl tester (16″ inseam and size 2T/3T pants) had already been riding a small (and very heavy!)
 12″ pedal bike, but had been struggling to get it started with each ride because of its weight.
 (I lifted it up, and seriously, it was well-proportioned for a 3-year-old but weighed a ton!)
 The moment our girl tester got on the Alpha One, she pushed off the ground balance-bike-style, glided with ease, and began pedaling.
 She was all grins and actually refused to get back on her old bike when I requested to see her ride it!

 With a seat height range of 15.6″ – 17.5″, the Prevelo Alpha one is one of the smallest 12″/14″ bikes we’ve seen, and is made for the youngest and smallest balance bike graduates.
 A 2″ range of seat height adjustability is a bit narrow, especially at this price point.
-Other high-end 14″ bikes, such as the woom 2 have over 4″ of seat height range.
+Other high-end 14″ bikes, such as the woom 2 have about 3″ of seat height range.
 The Alpha One, like all Prevelo bikes, boasts a premium quality frame and components, so while it may not last a single child too long, it will surely last through several children.

 If your child’s inseam is over 17″, we would recommend moving up to Prevelo’s 16-inch Alpha Two.
 With a seat height range of 17.7″ to 25.0″ it will provide much more room for growth.
+Consult with our kids bike sizing guide to see which Prevelo bike is right for your child.

 Weighing in at only 14.4 lbs, (or 13.45 lbs with the freewheel kit installed), the Prevelo Alpha one isn’t the most lightweight 14″ bike on the market, but weighs less than the vast majority of other bikes its size.
 Its light weight makes it super easy for small kids to get it started and to maneuver.
 Outside of the realm of high-end kids’ bikes, 12″/14″ bikes often weigh over half a child’s body weight, making it very difficult for a small child to move without great effort, and also preventing a child from riding confidently and independently.
 Lightweight bikes cost more, but are worth every penny if you can afford it.
-I mean, look at that smile!

 Geometry and Body Position